opatiny/chemexper-internship-workbook/projects/chemexper/reference-database.md

 - `npm start`: start the web server
 - `npm run stress`: test the web server speed and stress resistance (`loadtest`)
+- `npm run start-full`: after docker was added, this has to be used for the front-end to work